EOSIO/eosio-authentication-transport-protocol-spec/README.md

 * `appMetadataIntegrity`: If `true`, an authenticator may skip chain manifest and app metadata integrity checks
 * `domainMatch`: If `true`, an authenticator may not enforce the same-origin policy
 * `whitelistedActions`: If `true`, an authenticator may allow signing of non-manifest-whitelisted actions
-* `iconIntegrity`: If `true`, an authenticator may skip app-, action-, and/or chain-icon integrity checks
+* `iconIntegrity`: If `true`, an authenticator may skip app-, action-, and/or chain-icon-integrity checks
 * `relaxedContractParsing`: If `true`, an authenticator may allow for parsing of non-compliant Ricardian contracts

 The `securityExclusion` key is only required if exclusions are being requested, and all keys will default to `false` if not explicitly listed.